LoganCombs04/B438-BlackJack-Multiplayer/README.md

 https://godotengine.org/

-Download the repository as a zip and import it into the Godot Engine.
+Download the repository as a zip file and import it raw into the Godot Engine.